MicrosoftDocs/dynamics365smb-docs/business-central/marketing-how-create-contacts-new-customers-vendors-bank-accounts.md

 # Create a Customer, Vendor, or Bank Account From a Contact
 You may want to record some of your existing contacts as customers, vendors, or bank accounts.
 Creating a customer, vendor, or bank account from a contact enables you use existing data.
 When you create a customer, vendor, or bank account this way, it is synchronized with the contact.
 Synchronization makes information that is common between contacts and customers, vendors, or bank account the same.

-Before you can record contacts this way, you must specify a business relation code for customers, vendors, and bank accounts in the **Marketing Setup** page.
-If you will be recording contacts as bank accounts, you must also specify numbers series for bank accounts in the **General Ledger Setup** page.
+Before you can record contacts this way, you must specify a business relation code for customers, vendors, and bank accounts on the **Marketing Setup** page.
+If you will be recording contacts as bank accounts, you must also specify numbers series for bank accounts on the **General Ledger Setup** page.

 ## To create a contact as a customer, vendor, or bank account
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.